 As much as we try to plan these mental breaks around our schedule, it doesn’t always work out as planned.
 Maybe you got to bed late, didn’t get enough sleep, got too much sleep, or simply haven’t given your body a chance to sit down throughout the day.

 When this happens, it throws off the chemical balances in the brain, and this is where the loss of focus is experienced.
-Believe it or not, there are more than 50 neurotransmitters in the brain that contribute to cognitive function.
-Still, only 4 of them will have a major effect on focus — norepinephrine, dopamine, acetylcholine, and glutamine.
+Believe it or not, more than 50 neurotransmitters in the brain contribute to cognitive function.
+Still, only four will majorly affect focus — norepinephrine, dopamine, acetylcholine, and glutamine.

-- Glutamine – brains utilize glutamine when faced with a tough task, but supplements can help replenish glutamine levels so the brain can perform when needed most.
+2. Glutamine – brains utilize glutamine when faced with a challenging task, but supplements can help replenish glutamine levels so the brain can perform when needed most.

-- Norepinephrine – when your brain runs low on norepinephrine, it becomes extremely easy to lose focus and mental flexibility.
+4. Norepinephrine – when your brain runs low on norepinephrine, it becomes easy to lose focus and mental flexibility.
 Taking supplements helps keep those levels up.

-When searching for a supplement that will give you the focus and concentration needed on a daily basis, you’ll want to find one that targets these four neurotransmitters.
-Keep in mind, there are plenty of nootropic ingredients that won’t contribute to focus, so always do your research.
+When searching for a supplement that will give you the focus and concentration needed daily, you’ll want to find one that targets these four neurotransmitters.
+Keep in mind there are plenty of nootropic ingredients that won’t contribute to focus, so always do your research.

 What’s The Difference Between Qualia Mind And Qualia Focus?